monsoonmaelstrom/book2/book2.md

 “Information,” I answer.
 I’m just not sure if he was looking for information about my mother, or information about me.
 He definitely didn’t get any of the former, and I hope he got very little of the latter.

 Since the end of the session this afternoon, all I’ve heard in every hallway and every room, are conversations about Avonare and the Raidanes.
 People are wondering where my mother has been for the last three decades, what she’s been doing, and, most importantly, why she’s back now.
 I’ve heard wild speculation—she was being held prisoner by Dairuvar or Oulanen, she was being held hostage by her own family—as well as more reasonable statements—she had a mental breakdown, she abdicated but then realized the error of her ways.
-Both flavors of gossip are variously asserting that she’s come back to stabilize the alliance or tear it apart, depending on who’s doing the talking.
+Both flavors of gossip are variously asserting she’s come back to stabilize the alliance or tear it apart, depending on who’s doing the talking.
 I’m already finding it exhausting.

 “What did you tell him?”
 Henry asks.